Matyas84/Visualizing-Asteroid-Approaches/README.md

 ## Contribution

-This project provides space enthusiasts with a user-friendly interface to analyze trends and derive insights about near-Earth objects.
+The project structure and components mentioned above are tailored to provide users with an interactive and insightful experience in exploring asteroid approaches using data from NASA's NeoWs API.
+By following the steps under "Using the Application," users can easily set up and run the application locally to start analyzing trends and derive insights about near-Earth objects.

 ---

 Matyáš Horák and Matyáš Lebeda

----

-The project structure and components mentioned above are tailored to provide users with an interactive and insightful experience in exploring asteroid approaches using data from NASA's NeoWs API.
-By following the steps under "Using the Application," users can easily set up and run the application locally to start analyzing asteroid data through the provided visualizations.